brytebee/To-do_/README.md

 ## Description

-> In this project, you will build a simple HTML list of To Do tasks.
-The list will be styled according to the specifications listed later in this lesson.
-This simple web page will be built using webpack and served by a webpack dev server.
+In this project, I built a simple HTML list of To Do tasks using JavaScript es6 syntax.
+This simple web page is built using webpack and served by a webpack dev server.

 ## Screenshot